-Problem Cause Possible Solution Workstation appears locked up and will not shut down when the power button is pressed.
-Software control of the power switch is not functional.
-Press and hold the power button for at least four seconds until the workstation shuts down. and position battorn to proceed.
+Problem Cause Possible Solution Workstation appears locked up and will not shut down when the power button is proceed Software control of the power switch is not functional.
+Press and hold the power button for at least four seconds until the workstation shuts down. the power button is pressed.
 2. Disconnect electrical plug from outlet.
-Workstation seems to be locked up.
-Program in use has stopped responding to commands.
-Attempt the normal Windows shutdown procedure. · 2.
-Restart the workstation using the power button.
+Workstation seems to be Program in use has stopped 1.
+Attempt the normal Windows shutdown procedure. responding to commands.
+2. Restart the workstation using the power button.
 Workstation date and time display is incorrect.
 Real-time clock (RTC) battery might need to be replaced.
-Reset the date and time under Control Panel.
-9 · · · · · · · · · · · · · · · · · · · 2.
-Replace the RTC battery.
+1. Reset the date and time under Control Panel.
+2. Replace the RTC battery.
 Workstation appears to pause periodically.
 Network driver is loaded and no network connection is established.
 Establish a network connection, or use Computer Setup or Microsoft Windows Device Manager to disable the network controller.
 Cursor will not move using the arrow keys on the keypad.
 The Num Lock key might be on.
 Press the Num Lock key.
 The Num Lock key can be disabled (or enabled) in Computer Setup.
-Poor performance is experienced.
-Processor is hot.
-Be sure airflow to the workstation is not blocked.
+Poor performance is Processor is hot.
+1. Be sure airflow to the workstation is not blocked. experiencea.
 2. Be sure the fans are connected and working properly (some fans only operate when needed).
 3. Be sure the CPU heatsink is installed properly.
 Hard drive is full.
 Transfer data from the hard drive to create more space on the hard drive.
 Workstation powered off automatically and the Power Processor thermal protection activated.
-Be sure workstation air vents are not blocked and the cooling fan is running.
-LED flashes red 2 times, once every second, followed by a 2-second pause, and two simultaneous beeps are heard.
-A fan might be blocked or not turning.
+1. Be sure workstation air vents are not blocked and the cooling fan is running. every second, followed by a 2- second pause, and two A fan might be blocked or not turning.
 2. Open the access panel, press the power button, and see if the processor fan spins.
-If not spinning, be sure OR the fan's cable is plugged into the system board header.
+If not spinning, be sure simultaneous beeps are heard.
+OR the fan's cable is plugged into the system board header.
 Be sure the fan is fully/properly seated or The CPU heatsink is not properly installed. attached to the processor.
 3. Replace the processor fan.
 Reseat CPU heatsink and verify that the fan assembly is properly attached.
-System does not power on, and the LEDs on the front of System unable to power on.
+System does not power on, and the LEDs on the front of the workstation are not System unable to power on.
 Press and hold the power button for less than 4 seconds.
-I the hard drive LED turns green, then: the workstation are not flashing.
+If the hard drive LED turns green, then: flashing.
 1. Remove the expansion cards.
 2. Replace the system board.
 OR